cloudfoundry-attic/cf-syslog-drain-release/README.md

 #### Scheduler

 This component handles communication with the Cloud Controller to receive new bindings.
-It does not need to be scaled beyond a single instance.
+It should not be scaled beyond a single instance.

 #### Reverse Log Proxy (RLP)